learn-co-curriculum/java-mod-7-logging-configuration/README.md

     }

     public JokeDTO getJoke() {
-        logger.info("Using logger: Retrieving the joke from the external source");
+        log.info("Using logger: Retrieving the joke from the external source");
         System.out.println("Using System.out: Retrieving the joke from the external source");
         return restTemplate.getForObject(JOKE_URI, JokeDTO.class);
     }